docupike/docs/docs/dev/addon/cmdb-structures.md

 #### Limitations

-Unfortunately there are some limitations which might require to use the API:
+There are some limitations which might require to use the API:

 *   You cannot reference custom classes